-Nikon D300S versus Nikon D3400
+Nikon D300S vs D3400

 The Nikon D300S and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in July 2009 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D300S has a resolution of 12.2 megapixel, whereas the D3400 provides 24 MP.
+The D300S has a resolution of 12.2 megapixels, whereas the D3400 provides 24 MP.